-The RDA Logo (and other stuff TBD) are registered trademarks of the Research Data Alliance Foundation.
-To ensure consistent adherence to RDA Principles, permission is generally required to use the RDA Logo and branding.
+The RDA Logo and other related brands are registered trademarks of the Research Data Alliance Foundation.
+To ensure consistent adherence to RDA Guiding Principles, permission is required to use the RDA Logo and branding.
 Permission is granted by the Secretary General (or designee) in consultation with the Council co-chairs.
 Typically, logo use is granted along with endorsement of a product or activity (see below).
 Requests to use the logo should be sent to enquiries[at]rd-alliance.org.

 In the following situations, explicit permission is not required, but notification of the use is appreciated.

 - Current Organisational Members and Affiliates may use the logo on their web sites and other promotional material to demonstrate their support of RDA.